--Emergency towing eyelet precautions
+-Emergency towing hook precautions

-- Before emergency towing, check that the eyelet is not broken or damaged and that the installation bolts are not loose. - Fasten the towing cable or chain securely to the eyelet. - Do not jerk the eyelet.
-Apply steady and even force. - To avoid damaging the eyelet, do not pull from the side or at a vertical angle.
+- Before emergency towing, check that the hook is not broken or damage and that the installation bolts are not loose. - Fasten the towing cable or chain securely to the hook. - Do not jerk the hook.
+Apply steady and even force. - To avoid damaging the hook, do not pull from the side or at a vertical angle.
 Always pull straight ahead.

-If the emergency towing eyelet is used to get out when your vehicle becomes struck in mud, sand or other condition from which the vehicle cannot be driven out under its own power, make sure to observe the precautions mentioned below.
-Otherwise, excessive stress will be put on the eyelet and the towing cable or chain may break, causing serious injury or damage.
+If the emergency towing hook is used to get out when your vehicle becomes struck in mud, sand or other condition from which the vehicle cannot be driven out under its own power, make sure to observe the precautions mentioned below.
+Otherwise, excessive stress will be put on the hook and the towing cable or chain may break, causing serious injury or damage.